She Had Vastly More Lovers Than Him

-Maggie does not exude Sex Goddess, yet recently she told me she’s had “somewhere between 30 and 40″ lovers in her life.
-And her husband, Mark, has had three, including Maggie.
+Maggie does not exude Sex Goddess, yet recently she told me she’s had “somewhere between 30 and 40” lovers in her life.
+Her husband, Mark, has had three.
+Including Maggie.

 Which made me think, She’s had too many lovers and he hasn’t had enough.

-That’s when I became consciously aware I was judging her; my kind, sweet friend who is an enviably fantastic wife and mom.
+That’s when I became consciously aware I was judging her; my kind, sweet friend who is a fantastic wife and mom.
 I decided to stop, step off my pedestal and look at my own sexual history.

-In my 20s I went through a promiscuous phase, but I don’t automatically search for what was wrong with me, like I did with Maggie.
-Because my number is smaller than hers, (Mom, Dad, Henry, look away), between 10 and 20.
+In my 20s, I went through a promiscuous phase, but I don’t automatically search for what was wrong with me, like I did with Maggie.
+Because my number is smaller than hers.

 Wow, Shan?
 Really?